 According to statistics, every fifth person living here is a foreigner.

-The economics of Cyprus depends much on the tourists that is why many people can speak English and Russian here.
+The economy of Cyprus depends much on tourists which is why many people can speak English and Russian here.

 The banks and the drugstores are closed on Sundays which is a real challenge if you want to exchange money.

 Anyway, some good news is that you won’t pay to get a marvelous suntan.

 The beaches in Cyprus are free of charge (you just pay to rent a lounge, get local drinks and snacks, etc.)Cost of Living Index:

 Loads of pretty cafes and restaurants on the seashore in every Cyrpian city offer local and international cuisines.